Gator In The Bay: Waddy Thompson

 This engineer is responsible for constructing the mechanism for opening and closing the mouth of the gator.
 Within the 30 foot head, an excavator powers the jaw.
 The entire head weighs 30,000 pounds.

 Purpose

-Originally shown at Art Basel in Miami Beach, the gator was created to raise awareness of the Everglades.
+Originally shown at Art Basel in Miami Beach, the Gator was created to raise awareness of the Everglades.
 The Miami New Times described Gator in the Bay as "just the kind of [art] to augment the Magic City's reputation as a Mecca for Artistic Lunacy."

 Goradesky's work is complex and is compared to the works of Christo.
-As his list of accolades and recognition continues to grow, Goradesky is reaching a unique audience that appreciates the power of art along with its message.
+As his list of accolades and recognition continues to grow, Goradesky is reaching a unique audience that appreciates the power of art and its message.

-The opportunities for Gator in the Bay are endless, Gator in the Bay is a complete exhibit that includes: T-shirts, posters, project diagrams, hats, books, and mixed media art.
+The opportunities for Gator in the Bay are endless, Gator in the Bay is a complete exhibit that includes T-shirts, posters, project diagrams, hats, books, and mixed media art.
 In addition to the sale of the Floating Art Tiles.